aereal/Data-Algebraic/README.md

 # NAME

-Data::Enum - It's new $module
+Data::Algebraic - It's new $module

 # SYNOPSIS

-    use Data::Enum;
+    use Data::Algebraic;

 # DESCRIPTION

-Data::Enum is ...
+Data::Algebraic is ...

 # LICENSE